Same-sex marriage in Jersey: Civil partnerships

 In March 2022, the States Assembly passed a bill allowing opposite-sex couples to enter into civil partnerships as well.
-It would also allow married couples to convert their marriage into a civil partnership.
-The law entered into force on 24 March 2023.
+The law, which would also allow married couples to convert their marriages into civil partnerships, entered into force on 24 March 2023.
 Civil partnerships were similarly extended to opposite-sex couples in the United Kingdom in 2019.

 Same-sex marriage

 Legislative action

-On 28 May 2014, Deputy Sam Mézec of the Reform Jersey party submitted a proposition asking the States Assembly to support, in principle, the legalisation of same-sex marriage, and to request the Chief Minister to prepare the necessary draft legislation to give effect to the proposal.
-On 8 July 2014, the Assembly voted for an amendment to the proposal, introduced by Senator Ian Le Marquand, to request the Chief Minister to present a detailed study into the effects of allowing same-sex marriage by 31 December 2014.
+On 28 May 2014, Deputy Sam Mézec of the Reform Jersey party submitted a proposition asking the States Assembly to support, in principle, the legalisation of same-sex marriage, and to request Chief Minister Ian Gorst to prepare the necessary draft legislation to give effect to the proposal.
+On 8 July 2014, the Assembly voted for an amendment to the proposal, introduced by Senator Ian Le Marquand, to request Gorst to present a detailed study into the effects of allowing same-sex marriage by 31 December 2014.
 The amendment was passed by 24 votes to 18 and the amended proposition by 39 to 1.

-On 26 November 2014, Chief Minister Ian Gorst submitted a report, which included a commitment to introduce legislation allowing same-sex couples to marry in civil and religious ceremonies by the end of 2017, and to create safeguards for religious organisations and officials who do not wish to conduct same-sex marriages, among others.
-On 14 July 2015, the Chief Minister submitted a proposition to ask the States to decide whether they agree, in principle, that same-sex couples should be allowed to marry and to request that the draft legislation necessary to implement it be introduced for approval by the States no later than January 2017.
+On 26 November 2014, Gorst submitted a report, which included a commitment to introduce legislation allowing same-sex couples to marry in civil and religious ceremonies by the end of 2017, and to create safeguards for religious organisations and officials who do not wish to conduct same-sex marriages, among others.
+On 14 July 2015, he submitted a proposition to ask the States to decide whether they agree, in principle, that same-sex couples should be allowed to marry and to request that the draft legislation necessary to implement it be introduced for approval by the States no later than January 2017.
 It was approved by the Assembly on 22 September 2015, 37 to 4.